niksy/modernizr-detects/README.md

 ## Test

-For local automated tests, run `npm run test:automated:local` (append `:watch` for watcher support).
+For automated tests, run `npm run test:automated` (append `:watch` for watcher support).

-For manual tests, run `npm run test:manual:local` and open <http://localhost:9000/> in your browser.
+For manual tests, run `npm run test:manual` and open <http://localhost:9000/> in your browser.

 ## License